-The Department of Environmental Protection and/or the Susquehanna River Basin Commission - likewise - must require this documentation from Exelon and FirstEnergy (public utilities) to ensure a valid license of Three Mile Island Unit-2 to TMI-2 Solutions (a limited liability corporation).

-If this documentation has not been received, both plants, Three Mile Island Unit-1 and Three Mile Island Unit-2, are non-compliant with the Clean Water Act, Section 401, Water Quality Certification.
+The Department of Environmental Protection and/or the Susquehanna River Basin Commission - likewise - must require this documentation from Exelon and FirstEnergy (public utilities) prior to the approval of a license for TMI-2 Solutions (a limited liability corporation).
+If this documentation has not been received, both plants - Three Mile Island Unit-1 and Three Mile Island Unit-2 are non-compliant with the Clean Water Act, Section 401, Water Quality Certification.